TeXRA CLI

 texra resume <id>

-texra --resume <id>The interactive chat also accepts /resume.
-With no id it prints recent executions; with an id it starts from the stored execution configuration.
-A missing or malformed id exits with code 2 in headless commands.
+texra --resume <id>Resume is interactive-only — a resumed session waits for your next message, so without a terminal it exits with a usage error that points scripting at texra run.
+The interactive chat also accepts /resume: with no id it prints recent executions, with an id it continues the stored session.
+A missing or malformed id exits with code 2.

 Tools and Integrations